 Our first intervention time is first thing in the morning.
 It is done on the computer and all students participate.
 The program my district uses is called Waterford.
 The kiddos are given a “placement assessment” at the beginning of the year, then work through individualized literacy lessons from there.
 There is also a math and science component.
 My district requires that my students receive 20 minutes of reading and 20 minutes of math everyday through this program.
 While students are working through their lessons, I use this time to pull students for intervention.
 Sometimes I’m completing make up work, other times doing a reteach.
 Every once in a while, I’m helping with homework.
 Either way, the students that I pull to receive intervention will have to make up their missed time later.

 Phonics Instruction: 8:45-9:15

-Since not all students are placed in the same grouping, my second grade team shares our students.
-One teacher teaches one group of kiddos, while another teachers a different group.
+Since not all students are placed in the same grouping, my second-grade team shares our students.
+One teacher teaches one group of kiddos, while another teaches a different group.
 The lower groups have less students while the on-level groups and higher are much larger.
 This allows teachers with the lowest quartile performers to reteach and provide small group instruction.
 Students are assessed every 5-10 lessons and shifted as needed.

 Morning Meeting: 9:15-9:20

 As students finish their lessons with their phonics intervention teacher, they head back to their classrooms.
 Back in my room, students wait at their seat then we do a quick brainbreak using GoNoodle.
 The kiddos love this and I love using the time to allow for all my students to trickle back in from their SIPPS lessons.